Nishadds/MiroAppAutomation/README.md

 ### Run the project
 - Install Apache maven https://maven.apache.org/install.html
 - Download the project source code from git hub repository: https://github.com/Nishadds/MiroAppAutomation
-- Copy Chrome web driver in drivers folder under project root.
+- Copy Chrome web driver in "MiroAppAutomation/drivers" folder under project.
 You can download the chrome driver from https://chromedriver.chromium.org/downloads
 - From the command line go to the root directory of the project, ensure pom.xml file is available in the folder.
 - All the dependencies are added in pom.xml file, no need to add any jar files.
 - Run Below command to Clean and execute the project: